Christian–Jewish reconciliation: Roman Catholicism

-The term "traditionalist Catholics" often is used to apply to Catholic Christians who are particularly devoted to practicing the ancient traditions of the Church; yet there are also groups calling themselves "traditionalist Catholics" that either reject many of the changes made since Vatican II, or regard Vatican II as an invalid Council, or who broke away entirely from the Catholic Church after Vatican II.
-Some of these so-called traditionalist Catholics believe that the pope at the time, and all popes since, have led the majority of Catholic clergy and laity into heresy.
+The term traditionalist Catholics is often used to apply to Catholic Christians who are particularly devoted to practicing the ancient traditions of the Church; however, there are also groups calling themselves "traditionalist Catholics" that either reject many of the changes made since Vatican II, or regard Vatican II as an invalid Council, or who broke away entirely from the Catholic Church after Vatican II.
+Some of these Catholics believe that the pope at the time, and all popes since, have led the majority of Catholic clergy and laity into heresy.
 They view interfaith dialogue with Jews as unnecessary and potentially leading to a "watering-down" of the Catholic faith.

 In 2002, the Pontifical Biblical Commission released "The Jewish People and Their Sacred Scriptures".
 In this document, the Catholic Church further clarifies its current position on Jews and their Scriptures, taking careful steps to avoid the appearance of sanctioning any Catholic hostility toward Jews.
 The Commission writes, "Jewish messianic expectation is not in vain.
 It can become for us Christians a powerful stimulant to keep alive the eschatological dimension of our faith.
 Like them, we too live in expectation.
 The difference is that for us the One who is to come will have the traits of the Jesus who has already come and is already present and active among us."
 It continues, "It cannot be said, therefore, that Jews do not see what has been proclaimed in the text, but that the Christian, in the light of Christ and in the Spirit, discovers in the text an additional meaning that was hidden there."